-- Provide leadership and oversight for institutional accreditation processes (NEASC and LCME). - Assessment and research in medical education and institutional reporting and quality tracking for educational programs through the Division of Research, Evaluation & Assessment. - Enhanced teaching, learning and assessment opportunities in medical education provided by the nationally recognized Standardized Patient Program. - Simulation-based programs including task trainers, cardio-pulmonary simulation, full body mannequins, neonatal simulation and many additional resources available for use by trained faculty to provide educational opportunities to small groups offered by the interprofessional Center for Experiential Learning and Simulation (iCELS).
-Special educational opportunities provided by ongoing grants and funding opportunities.
+- Provide leadership and oversight for institutional accreditation processes (NEASC and LCME). - Assessment and research in medical education and institutional reporting and quality tracking for educational programs through the Division of Research, Evaluation & Assessment. - · Enhanced teaching, learning and assessment opportunities

+- in medical education provided by the nationally recognized Standardized Patient Program. - Simulation-based programs including task trainers, cardio-pulmonary simulation, full body mannequins, neonatal simulation and many additional resources available for use by trained faculty to provide educational opportunities to small groups offered by the UMMS Simulation Center. - Special educational opportunities provided by ongoing grants and funding opportunities.

 The OEA administers several national educational grants awarded to the Medical School to promote curriculum innovation and enhancement in the teaching of a variety of subjects.
-Topics enhanced through external grant-funded initiatives over the past decade have included: health communication, professionalism, complementary and alternative medicine, sexuality and sexual health, managed care, community outreach to underserved populations' and medical education research.
-The OEA also administers an internal grant program, Innovations in Interprofessional Education Grants (IPEG), which provides limited funding to faculty, residents and students to support educational innovation.
+UMMS is currently implementing a four-year initiative to integrate geriatric education throughout the curriculum, supported by a grant from the Donald W. Reynolds Foundation and is a designated Center of Excellence of the National Institute for Drug Abuse (NIDA), with a focus on prescription drug abuse education in medicine.
+Additional topics enhanced through external grant-funded initiatives over the past decade have included: health communication, professionalism, complementary and alternative medicine, sexuality and sexual health, managed care, community outreach to underserved populations' and medical education research.
+The OEA also administers an internal grant program, Innovations in Medical Education Grants (IMEG), which provides limited funding to faculty, residents and students to support educational innovation.

-The senior associate dean for educational affairs also oversees the diverse offices of the School of Medicine comprising Admissions, Student Affairs, Undergraduate Medical Education and Continuing Medical Education
+The senior associate dean for educational affairs also oversees the diverse offices of the School of Medicine comprising Admissions, Student Affairs, Undergraduate Medical Education, Graduate Medical Education and Continuing Medical Education.